librespeed/speedtest-android/README.md

  ![Speedtest-Android Logo](https://github.com/adolfintel/speedtest-android/blob/master/.github/Readme-Logo.png?raw=true)

-# Speedtest Android Template
+# Speedtest by Federico Dossena
-The Speedtest Android template allows you to configure and distribute an Android app that performs a speedtest using your existing [HTML5 Speedtest](https://github.com/adolfintel/speedtest) server(s).
+This demo shows how the Speedtest Android Template can be configured to work with your servers.

-The template is easy to configure, customize and distribute.
+Test points are kindly provided by [Consortium GARR](https://garr.it) and [B2B Risk](https://b2brisk.com).

 ## Try it
 [Download Demo APK](https://downloads.fdossena.com/geth.php?r=speedtest-android-apk)